 The legendary Army was first discovered by workers digging a well outside the city of Xian in 1974.
 When Chinese archaeologists started to excavate around these astonishing figures, they found fascinating clues to life in mysterious ancient China.

-Scientists believe that each clay soldier is modelled on an individual, real soldier from the Emperor’s Army.
+Scientists believe that each clay soldier is modelled on an individual, a real soldier from the Emperor’s Army.
 Research has proved that Qin Shi Huang’s army was drawn from all over his vast empire, and this ethnic diversity is reflected in the variety of hairstyles, headdresses, and facial expressions on the soldiers.
 No two soldier’s faces are alike, and the army figures vary in height according to their rank.
-The tallest sculptures are the generals, measuring in at over six feet tall, while other smaller figures include labourers, acrobats, strongmen, and musicians.
+The tallest sculptures are the generals, measuring over six feet tall, while other smaller figures include labourers, acrobats, strongmen, and musicians.

 Placed in pits in precise formation, the intricately carved warriors were buried in uniform and originally held real weapons such as spears, swords, or crossbows.
 The entire collection of artifacts represents the army that triumphed over all other Chinese armies and helped to form a united China 22 centuries ago.
 Though the figures are fragile, most of them have been restored to their former grandeur for visitors to behold.